 4.)
 Get the manuscript I’m currently revising beaten into shape.
 (Not a full revision, more like a serious polishing job, at this point.)
 And then resume querying literary agents.

 The Summer of Fiction Writing is a great time to hit the forums, while plenty of other people are joining, too.
 Holly’s Writing Classes are a community I’ve been involved in for years, and strongly recommend.
-So, go sign up, and sign in, and once you’re there, the Summer of Fiction Writing Thread is waiting for you on the forum.
+So, go take the writing pro-focus quiz, and once you’re there, the Summer of Fiction Writing Thread is waiting for you on the forum.